 A letter was sent out to all residents adjacent to Wydown Boulevard on May 30th, 2014.

 - Crosswalks at Edgewood and Ridgemoor have been completed.
-Additional crosswalks will soon be installed at University, Wydown Terrace, and Ellenwood.
-The contractor will sawcut and remove the new pavement to install brick paver crosswalks.
+Additional crosswalks are being installed at University, Wydown Terrace, and Ellenwood.
 Installing the crosswalks after paving ensures a smoother ride.
 In order to keep traffic flowing, half of each crosswalk will be replaced at a time (e.g. outsides/insides).
 The 12" white lanes will be painted following construction

 Several citizens have expressed concern regarding the trees along Wydown Blvd, and the effects of removing and replacing the curb and gutter.
 The curb and gutter is being replaced in some sections due to its deteriorated condition and lack of height (granite curb will remain in place).
 Deficient curbs don't keep water or cars in the street.
 It should be noted that the curbs are not being moved any closer to the trees.
 Six to twelve inches of overdig are needed in order to place the concrete forms.
 It is in this overdig that roots are being exposed.
 The contractor has a saw on-site to prune roots cleanly when necessary.
 The entire curb and gutter cross section is 30" wide.
 In-between trees, the contractor is using a 36" bucket.
 When they come to trees, they are switching to a 24" bucket.
 When directly adjacent to some trees, installing a form will not be possible, so a strip of expansion joint will be placed between the tree and concrete instead.